VictoriaTrenton/TexasHold-emPoker/README.md

 ## Description

-Texas Hold'em poker game project for first-year Computer Science course
+This is a Texas Hold'em poker game project for my first-year Computer Science course.

 "Interact as a single player in a poker game of Texas Hold'em against the house."